-The overarching aim of this project is therefore to contribute to shaping the future landscape of technology use for children on the autism spectrum in the classroom, and through this to contribute to educational advancement, emotional wellbeing and positive outcomes for children.
-Through this work we will also i) explore how we can extend the use of these technologies to wider groups of children and ii) embed TEL in existing practice.
-This entails highlighting the benefits of well-designed TEL to both teachers and children.
+The overarching aim of this project was therefore to contribute to shaping the future landscape of technology use for children on the autism spectrum in the classroom, and through this to contribute to educational advancement, emotional wellbeing and positive outcomes for children.
+Through this work we also i) explored how we could extend the use of these technologies to wider groups of children and ii) embed TEL in existing practice.
+This entailed highlighting the benefits of well-designed TEL to both teachers and children.

-To meet this aim, we will draw upon four recently completed or near-to-completion multi-disciplinary TEL projects in order to disseminate and explore innovative and creative ways in which these learning environments can support the development of children’s social communication skills and understandings in educational settings
+To meet this aim, we drew upon four recently completed or near-to-completion multi-disciplinary TEL projects in order to disseminate and explore innovative and creative ways in which these learning environments can support the development of children’s social communication skills and understandings in educational settings

 explores joint attention and social communication for children on the autism spectrum aged 5-7yrs.

 focuses on collaboration and social conversation skills for young people on the autism spectrum aged 8-14yrs.